manticoresoftware/manticoresearch/manual/Security/SSL.md

 openssl verify -CAfile ca-cert.pem server-cert.pem
 ```

-## Secured behavior
+## Secured connection behaviour

-When SSL config is present and valid, so that used SSL lib can recognize it and establish secured layer of connection,
-following achievements are available and may be used:
+When your SSL config is valid the following things are available:

- - you can connect to multiprotocol port with https and run queries.
-Both query and answer will be send with ssl encryption.
+ * you can connect to multiprotocol port (when no [listener type](Server_settings/Searchd.md#listen) is specified) over HTTPS and run queries.
+Both request and response will be ssl encrypted.
- - you can connect to dedicated `https` port with http and run queries.
+ * you can connect to dedicated `https` port with http and run queries.
 Connection will be secured. (attempt to connect to this port via plain http will be rejected with 400 error code).
- - you can connect to mysql port with mysql client using secured connection.
-Session will be secured.
-Note, that cli `mysql` program tries to use ssl by
-   default, so usual connect to the daemon in case it has valid SSL config most probably will be secured.
-You may check it running 'status' command in cli.
+ * you can connect to mysql port with a mysql client using secured connection.
+The session will be secured.
+Note, that Linux `mysql` client tries to use ssl by default, so usual connect to Manticore in case it has a valid SSL config most probably will be secured.
+You can check it by running SQL 'status' command after you connect.

-When SSL config is NOT valid by any reason, which daemon detects by the fact that secured connection can't be established (apart non-valid config it might be other reasons, like just unability to load appropriate SSL lib at all, because of any reason - non-compatible, absent, etc.), followihg things will not work or work non-secured way:
+When your SSL config is not valid by any reason, which daemon detects by the fact that a secured connection can't be established (apart non-valid config there may be other reasons, like just inability to load appropriate SSL lib at all), the following things will not work or work non-secured way:

-- you can't connect to multiprotocol port with https.
-Connection will be dropped.
+* you can't connect to multiprotocol port with https.
+The connection will be dropped.
-- you can't connect to dedicated `https` port.
-Https connections will be dropped (and another protocols on that port is just rejected proper way by design).
+* you can't connect to dedicated `https` port.
+The HTTPS connections will be dropped.
-- connect to mysql port via mysql client will not propagate possibility of ssl securing.
-So, if client demands it, it will fail.
-If not - it will use plain mysql41 or compressed connection.
+* connection to `mysql` port via mysql client will not propagate possibility of SSL securing.
+So, if the client demands it, it will fail.
+If not - it will use plain mysql or compressed connection.

-NOTE!
+###Caution:

-- binary API connections (as connections from old clients, or inter-daemons master-agent connections) are never secured.
+* binary API connections (such as connections from old clients, or inter-daemons master-agent communication) are not secured
-- replication is managed by third-party provider, which has to be set up separately.
-However SST stage of replication in current realization is done by binary API connection, and so, never secured.
+* SSL for replication needs to be set up separately.
+However since SST stage of the replication is done by the binary API connection it is not secured too.
-- with this 'never secured' statement, however, you still can use any external proxies (like legacy tunneling with ssh) which will provide encryption.
+* you still can use any external proxies (e.g. SSH tunnelling) which will secure your connections.